 — the art of stealing hearts

-Imagination is a cursed bless.
+Imagination is a cursed blessing.

-And she dreams about him, and his clumsy throne, extravagant clothing and feathery hair and mismatched eyes and soft, soft lips.
+And she dreams about him, and his bone throne, extravagant clothing and feathery hair and mismatched eyes and soft, soft lips.
 He's always speaking, her dream-beloved, awake-villain, telling her his silly whims and wise orders, with his illogical logic, fear me, love me, do as I say—

 My precious one, he says, and she rolls her eyes because there's no need to be so dramatic, thank you very much, but he insists because she wants him to be and he always pleases her, love me and do as I say, and I will be—whatever you want, he mutters, whenever you want.